Marshall CODe 50 Review

 Control Options

+The compatible footwswitch (that unfortunately is not included in your CODE 50 purchase) can control presets, effects usage, or channel switching.
 There's also an app that's free to download that can control almost every aspect of the amplifier via a Bluetooth connection.
 Whenever you choose an amp model, you can customize any of the following aspects:

 - Preamp model